Jacalz/rymdport/README.md

 [![version](https://img.shields.io/github/v/tag/Jacalz/rymdport?label=version)](https://github.com/Jacalz/rymdport/releases/latest)

 Rymdport (formerly wormhole-gui) is a cross-platform application that lets you easily and safely share files, folders, and text between devices.
-The data is sent securely using end-to-end encryption using the same protocol as [magic-wormhole](https://github.com/magic-wormhole/magic-wormhole).
+The data is sent securely with end-to-end encryption using the same protocol as [magic-wormhole](https://github.com/magic-wormhole/magic-wormhole).
 This means that Rymdport can talk not only to itself, but also to other wormhole clients.

 The transfers are implemented using [wormhole-william](https://github.com/psanford/wormhole-william) as a native [Go](https://go.dev/) implementation of magic-wormhole.
 As a result, Rymdport compiles into a native binary with no runtime dependencies while also outperforming the reference implementation of magic-wormhole.